Get In Touch

 How do the unicorns handle the changes?

-Several digital health unicorns are making significant strides in enabling value-based care arrangements, taking on risks themselves, or developing solutions for high-cost therapeutic areas like mental health and kidney care.
+Several digital health unicorn companies are making significant strides in enabling value-based care arrangements, taking on risks themselves, or developing solutions for therapeutic areas like maternal care and streamlining healthcare documentation processes.

 The regions of digital health unicorns

-In the current state of Q3, the US is in the lead when it comes to funding, sitting at $1.9 billion and 128 deals made in the quarter.
-Europe is in second place with $0.6 billion and 50 deals, while Asia is in third with $0.5 billion and 55 deals made.
-An important part of funding deals for digital health companies are mega-round deals which account for 29% of digital health funding in the entire quarter.
+In the current state of Q3, the US is in the lead when it comes to deal share, even taking into account the 9% drop compared to Q2.
+Europe is in second place with a 3% rise, while Asia is in third with a 7% raise.
+An important part of funding deals for digital health companies is mega-round deals, which account for 30% of digital health funding in the entire quarter.

 There have been no new unicorns for the past two quarters, however.
 This is mostly due to the digital health sector experiencing explosive growth over recent years, especially fueled by the COVID-19 pandemic.
 This rapid expansion has led to a market saturation point, where the influx of new, groundbreaking startups capable of reaching unicorn status has temporarily slowed.